SolomonAbuh/SolomonAbuh/README.md

 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate with Backend developers and UI/UX designers
 - 🤔 I’m looking for Internship oppurtunities
-- 💬 Ask me about Kotlin, Android Development and tech related stuff
+- 💬 Ask me about Flutter, Android Development and tech related stuff
 - 📫 How to reach me: soloabuh2@gmail.com or Twitter - @[SolomonAbuh4](https://twitter.com/SolomonAbuh4) or LinkedIn - @[Solomon Onu Abuh ](https://www.linkedin.com/in/solomon-abuh/)
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: I will choose a programming tutorial over a movie any day any time.